What Are Marketable Securities? Definition and How to Invest

 Advantage of Marketable Securities

-Investing in marketable securities comes with some significant advantages that appeal to a wide range of investors.
+Investing in marketable securities offers significant advantages that appeal to a wide range of investors.
 The most cited advantage is liquidity.
 This liquidity means you can trade your stock, bond, or ETF investment and quickly convert it into cash.
-This flexibility allows you to plan your cash flow needs or respond to changing market conditions.
+This flexibility lets you plan your cash flow needs or respond to changing market conditions.

 Diversification is another massive benefit.
-Not only do individual investments into marketable securities like stocks and bonds help diversify your portfolio, but because they are short-term (one year or less) you can use these investments to expose your portfolio to these short-term investments while augmenting for long-term exposure through U.S. bonds or notes.
-This means they can reduce the impact of poor performance and make your investments more stable over time.
+Not only do individual investments into marketable securities like stocks and bonds help diversify your portfolio, but because they are short-term (one year or less), you can use these investments to expose your portfolio to these short-term investments while augmenting for long-term exposure through U.S. bonds or notes.
+This means they can reduce the impact of poor performance in the short term and make your investments stable over time.

 Additionally, marketable securities tend to offer competitive returns.
 Bonds provide fixed income, and stocks have the potential for capital appreciation.
 ETFs bring a collection of assets to a single ticker, letting you diversify with a single transaction.